 Four Different Surface Treatments for Your Jewellery

-Custom designing jewellery, whether it is an engagement ring, wedding band or a special gift for your loved one, can be an exciting and overwhelming task.
-There are so many ways to create a unique style; whether you choose to add diamonds or gemstones, combine different coloured metals, include engraving into your design, or add traditional techniques like milgrain and filigree to create a vintage look.
+or a special gift for your loved one, can be an exciting and overwhelming task.
+There are so many ways to create a unique style; whether you choose to add diamonds or gemstones, combine different coloured metals, include engraving into your design, or add traditional techniques like mill grain and filigree to create a vintage look.
 The list goes on and the options can seem endless.
 One other element that plays a major part in the final design is the surface finish of your piece.
 There are different techniques used to create varied appearances and textures on the surface of the metal, independent of the colour of the metal itself.
 It is important to remember that any surface treatment or finish will wear over time.
-With any significant jewellery purchase it is important to take your piece in for regular check-ups, just like you would with any other significant purchase, such as a car.
+With any significant jewellery purchase, it is important to take your piece in for regular check-ups, just like you would with any other significant purchase, such as a car.
 Your jeweller will check that your stones are nice and secure, give your jewellery a clean and touch up your chosen finish.

 Here are four of the most common surface treatments that are used in jewellery: